Jjagla/rahul-rathee7/README.md

-# Hi there, I'm Rahul Rathee! 👋
+# Hi there, I'm Shristy Jaglan! 👋

 Welcome to my GitHub profile!
-I'm a passionate **B.Tech Computer Science Engineering student** with expertise in front-end development, programming, and a growing interest in **Cloud Computing** and **DevOps**.
+I'm a passionate **B.Tech Computer Science Engineering Student** with expertise in Front-end development, programming, and a growing interest in **Cyber Security** and **Artificial Intelligence**.
 Here, you'll find projects that reflect my skills, learning journey, and enthusiasm for technology.

 ---

 ## 🔧 Tech Stack

-- **Frontend Development:** HTML5, CSS3, Tailwind CSS, JavaScript, React.js
+- **Frontend Development:**
 - **Programming Languages:** C, C++, Object-Oriented Programming in C++
 - **Version Control:** Git & GitHub
 - **Operating Systems:** Linux (with experience in Linux Programming)